 Instructional Design Certificate Program by Digital Learning Institute

-This is a globally recognized, industry-approved certificate program delivered by the Digital Learning Institute (DLI) and credit-rated by Glasgow Caledonian University.
+This is a globally recognized, industry-approved instructional design certificate program delivered by the Digital Learning Institute (DLI) and credit-rated by Glasgow Caledonian University.

 The course promises to provide learners with all the knowledge they need to become professional instructional designers.
-It covers the fundamentals of digital learning design, core design principles, the entire process of creating eLearning content, and practice on using a renowned authoring tool, Articulate Storyline.
+It covers the fundamentals of digital learning design, core design principles, the systematic instructional design process of creating eLearning content, and hands-on experience using a renowned authoring tool, Articulate Storyline.

 During the training, learners work on an actual project, which allows them to apply their knowledge in practice.
 Learners are also offered monthly live virtual classrooms, during which they can interact with peers and the course tutors.
-They also have an opportunity to connect with one of their digital learning specialists post-program to discuss their career and further education needs.
+They also have an opportunity to connect with one of their educational professionals post-program to discuss their career and further education needs.

 “Even though you may have that knowledge, you might not have the qualification behind you, so I was experiencing the imposter syndrome.
 DLI definitely helped me progress in my journey within digital learning.”
 (Alan O’Flaherty)